-Both newbies and experienced fishermen have enjoyed fishing for Pacific halibut in this area.
-Generally, the captain who leads the fishing experience provides the boat and most of the gear including the tackle, weights, and hooks.
-Frozen herring is often used as bait and is double hooked to keep it securely in place.
+Both newbies and experienced fishermen have enjoyed fishing for Pacific halibut in Sitka.
+Generally, the captain who leads the fishing experience provides the boat and all the gear including the tackle, weights, and hooks.
+Frozen herring and salmon carcasses is often used as bait and is double hooked to keep it securely in place.
 The captain sometimes will place chum, a bag of cut-up fish and fish parts, to draw the halibut to the area.

-Once the halibut get close to the boat, the real fun begins.
+Once the halibut have been chummed in to the spot, the real fun begins.
 Some halibut swim in surface waters.
 More often, they live in deeper waters, sometimes at 500 feet below the surface.
 So, the fisherman who hooks a halibut should be ready for a battle.
 These large fish can take the line 200 to 300 feet deep, requiring an arduous battle to bring them into the boat!

 As one would expect with fish that can get 400 pounds or more, they put up quite a fight.
-Fish even half that size must put down when brought on board.
+Fish even a quarter of that size but up an epic battle.
 But leave the little guys alone.
 Halibut do not reproduce until eight years old, so ones that are 30 inches or less should be tossed back in the water.

 Eating Alaska Halibut